dusk-network/dusk-blockchain/README.md

     - Ristretto:

-        - Implement the hash to point seen in CurveDalek as current impl is not uniform, we saw this in the monero repo also, where
+        - Implement the hash to point seen in CurveDalek as current impl is not uniform (Done)

         - Remove vartime scalar multiplication(Do this last)

-        - Implement against the Previous `Key` abstract, we can remove co-factor * order multiplication now and checking whether in subgroup
+        - Implement against the Previous `Key` abstract, we can remove co-factor * order multiplication now and checking whether in subgroup (Done)

         - Extra : Check for optimisations against the Rust curve2519 implementation.
-(Ongoing)
+(Ongoing)(Done once)

     - RingCT